 The Regional Division has a unique advantage when it comes to providing top-notch patient care because of its close relationship to Duke’s Acute Pain Services (APS), directed by faculty member Brian Ginsberg MB, ChB, FRCA.
 Having long suspected the detrimental long-term effects of acute pain, Dr. Ginsberg was the first to establish a formal APS at Duke in 1987.
 “Acute pain is much more than just a symptom,” Dr. Ginsberg says.
 “We now know that it can lead to a multitude of longstanding physical consequences, such as the development of chronic pain.”
 Seeking out new approaches to combat this devastating consequence, APS joined forces with the Regional Division in 1998.
 Thanks to Dr. Ginsberg, this team has adopted a highly effective multimodal approach that involves the use of several different classes of analgesics and varying sites of analgesic administration.
 This enables them to provide top-notch pain relief with limited side effects.

 Another way that the Regional Division improves care at the local, national, and international levels is through education.
-Duke’s Ambulatory and Regional Anesthesia Fellowship Program is one of the most sought-after programs in the nation.
+Duke’s Regional Anesthesiology and Acute Pain Medicine Fellowship Program is one of the most sought-after programs in the nation.
 The division boasts a highly acclaimed teaching model for resident training in RA that is designed to increase resident exposure to PNBs.
 In 2002, this model was highlighted in the journal Anesthesia & Analgesia due to its resonating success.
 This model has clearly illustrated the old adage that practice really does make perfect (or at least nearly perfect).
 The success rate of PNBs at Duke is 95%.
 Upon completion of this program, dedicated block residents and fellows become highly proficient at independently administering RA using a variety of techniques.

 Furthermore, the division provides a variety of continuing medical education (CME) opportunities, which they hope to expand in the coming years.
 Dr. Grant currently leads an ultrasound preceptorship during the second week of every month, and Dr. Manning, in collaboration with Dr. Bass from University of North Carolina, Chapel Hill, organizes a joint meeting, Triangle Education Regional Lecture Series, three times per year for area faculty members, fellows and residents.